 Get a Permit (If Needed)

-Many hikes require a permit, not only for parking at the trailheads but also for hiking the trail itself.
-Recently, a Day Use Central Oregon Cascade Wilderness Permit is required for day hiking in many areas.
-Many trailheads are a Recreation Fee Site which requires a 5$ day pass or other qualifying permit.
+Some of the more popular areas require a Day Use Central Oregon Cascade Wilderness Permit is required for day hiking in many areas.
+Others require a Forest Service Recreation Fee which requires a 5$ day pass.

 Conclusion